 African Peanut-Potato Stew

 While the peanut butter contributes a lot of flavor, it also contributes a good bit of fat.
 To reduce the fat, you may choose to reduce the amount.
-If you follow the
+If you follow the Eat to Live program, you may want to substitute a raw nut butter.

 1 sweet yellow onion, chopped